 Overall, we estimated an average effect of 0.28 of rank on reproductive success.
 What does this mean?
 First, it is important to highlight that this effect size reflects how well rank predicts reproductive success, but the effect size does not directly indicate how different the reproductive success of high-ranking females is from that of low-ranking females.
 While the effect of dominance has to be zero in groups where all females have exactly the same reproductive success, an effect of zero is also found in a group where there are large differences in reproductive success across females which do not align with the females' dominance rank.
 Just by chance, we would expect differences in reproductive success among females in a social group and these differences could be associated with traits that might be used to classify social rank.
 To assess whether the effects we detect are higher than such random variation, we performed simulations.
 For this, we simulated artificial groups of female macaques, the genus most common in our sample.
-We assumed that each female in each group might have an average of 2 offspring, following a Poisson distribution, so most females have 1 or 2 offspring and very few more than 8 offspring.
+We assumed that each female in each group might have 0-8 offspring across her lifespan, with an average 2 (following a Poisson distribution, so most females have 1 or 2 offspring).
 We performed 10,000 simulations of six groups of twelve females each (the median group size in our data).
-When we set no association between rank and reproductive success, less than 0.1% of simulations showed an effect size as high or higher than the 0.28 we observe in the data (Figure 11).
+When we set no association between rank and reproductive success, less than 0.1% of simulations showed an effect size as high or higher than the 0.28 we observe in the data (Figure 10).
 Effect sizes for a perfect association between each female's rank and her reproductive success ranged between 0.75-0.95 (mean 0.88), lower than 1 because some females of different rank will have the same number of offspring.
 Simulations in which the two highest ranking females always have the highest reproductive success, while rank among lower ranking females is no longer associated with success, produces effect sizes close to what we observe (mean 0.32), whereas values tend to be slightly lower if only the highest ranking female consistently has the highest success (mean 0.18).
-The value of the overall effect size we observe compared to those under random expectations indicates that social rank has a particular association with reproductive success beyond the random variation we expect in social groups.
+These simulations cannot resolve whether there is generally phenotypic selection to gain high rank (Huchard et al. (2016)), or whether high ranking females have higher reproductive success because they obtained this position by chance (Snyder and Ellner (2018)), or whether there are some traits that lead to both higher rank and higher reproductive success (Fedigan (1983)).
+However, the value of the overall effect size we observe compared to those under random expectations indicates that social rank has a particular association with reproductive success beyond the random variation we expect in social groups.